 We hold regular meetings in the village hall where everyone is made very welcome whether a member or not.
 Trips are also arranged twice a year.

-Our archive of photos, ‘The John Wilson Collection’, and information on Saxilby and the surrounding area has grown over the years, and when asked, we endeavour to help with research whenever possible.
+Our archive of photos, ‘The John Wilson Collection’, and information on Saxilby and the surrounding area has grown over the years, and when asked, we endeavor to help with research whenever possible.

-In 2005 we published a book on Saxilby’s history which includes many photos.
-This has proved very popular and we have sold over 1000 copies.
+The first, ‘Step Back in Time’ includes many early 20th century photos.
+This has proved very popular and we have sold over 1200 copies.

-A new book , ‘Saxilby Past and Present - A Century of Change’, was published in 2009.
+‘Saxilby Past and Present - A Century of Change’, features many of our ‘then and now’ photos.

 The Olympic Torch passed through the village on 28 June 2012.
-We have commissioned a film of the event, which is now available.
+We commissioned a film of the event, soon to be uploaded to this site.